Dangers of hang gliding

 If you were going to stay on the cutting edge, if you were going to be competitive, if you were going to venture into those unflown spaces, you took those risks.
 A lot of good pilots and nice people paid for that with their lives.
 And that is probably the greatest sorrow that I carry.

 — W.A.
-Roeker speaking in the documentary Big Blue Sky, 2008, by Bill Liscomb (linked farther down)
+Roeker speaking in the documentary Big Blue Sky, 2008, by Bill Liscomb (linked later on this page)

 In 1981, I impacted the hillside at Steyning in Sussex hard enough to knock myself out and sustain a crushed vertebra, which I can still feel nearly 40 years later in 2019.